Page last updated: 24/02/23

 My thanks to Mark Bradshaw and to the other Lyveden Volunteers listed below who have contributed to this collection of memories.

-Judith and Keith Alvey, Chris and Janet Batson, Margaret Bauchop, Clare Bense, Barbara Ding, Geoffrey Fairhurst, Wendy Fairhurst, Margaret Feggetter, Gerald Fisher, Ana Geyer, Mel Gloster, Jane Harris, Penny Jessep, Susan Lees, Lynn Murray and Sue Royds, Cathy Nichols, Paul Piercy-Hughes, Mike Rogers, Ann Rowlett, Sheila and Tony Simmons, Neil Underwood, Sheila Underwood and Jennie Wickham.
+Judith and Keith Alvey, Chris and Janet Batson, Margaret Bauchop, Clare Bense, Barbara Ding, Geoffrey Fairhurst, Wendy Fairhurst, Margaret Feggetter, Gerald Fisher, Ana Geyer, Mel Gloster, Jane Harris, Penny Jessep, Susan Lees, Lynn Murray and Sue Royds, Cathy Nichols, Mike Rogers, Ann Rowlett, Sheila and Tony Simmons, Neil Underwood, Sheila Underwood and Jennie Wickham.

 [Neil Underwood has also compiled and annotated a set of photographs which can be seen here.]